IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 Sbase                 Base power used in the DCPF                                                                                    MW
 ReferenceNode         Reference node used in the DCPF TimeStep              Duration of the time step for the load levels (hourly, bi-hourly, trihourly, etc.)                             h
+EconomicBaseYear      Base year for economic parameters affected by the discount rate                                                year
 AnnualDiscountRate    Annual discount rate                                                                                           p.u.
 ====================  =============================================================================================================  =========